propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.4 - 2025-05-13 =
+* Added new default tenures when installing Property Hive for the first time; Share of Freehold and Commonhold
+* Allow basic HTML in body of match emails
+* Include 'private' properties and contacts in CRM searches, for example when adding a viewing and searching for applicants
+* Added ability to pass 'match_property_type' attribute to [similar_properties] shortcode.
+This will return properties with the same property type as the property in question
+* Added ability to pass 'property_type_id' attribute to [similar_properties] shortcode.
+This will return properties of a specific property type
+* Show a warning if the reference number being entered already exists
+* Lots of escaping and sanitization throughout entire plugin
+* Ensure auto match respects timezones when checking the date it was enabled
+* Added filter 'propertyhive_use_propertyhive_templates' to turn off the use of Property Hive templates.
+Not recommended but handy if using Property Hive alongside a plugin that also registers the 'property' custom post type
+* Apply 'propertyhive_taxonomy_hide_empty_args' filter to child terms too
+* Ensure SQL is properly sanitized when performing query on address polygon coordinates table
+* Corrected issue with links in errors/messages being escaped when saving settings
+* Corrected Elementor tabbed details widget onclick event from not working on mobile
+* Corrected typo and the setting of contact type when instructing appraisal
+* Corrected PHP 8.1 warnings due to trying to assign submenu pages to null
+* Corrected PHP 8.3 deprecation warnings when declaring PH_Enquiry class
+* Declared compatibility for WordPress 6.8.1

 = 2.1.3 - 2025-04-01 =
 * Added support for Avada with a host of Avada Builder property widgets added allowing users to build the property details page